wireseo/tp/docs/DeveloperGuide.md

 It is always updated at any point in time of using Jarvis.

-#### 4.7.2 Interaction between objects to enable the Summary Feature
+#### 4.7.2 Sequence Diagram of Summary Feature
-In order for the `Summary` string to be updated upon starting up the Jarvis Graphical User Interface and in sync with the changes in data after each command, Jarvis calls the `ModelManager` `updateAllSummaryDetails` method upon start up and after each command is executed.
+In order for the `Summary` string to be updated upon starting up the Jarvis Graphical User Interface and in sync with the changes in data after each command, Jarvis calls the `ModelManager`'s `updateAllSummaryDetails` method upon start up and after each command is executed.
 The following is a sequence diagram when a user command is entered.